Biryani

-Biryani (/bɜːrˈjɑːni/) is a mixed rice dish originating in South Asia, traditionally made with rice, meat (chicken, goat, lamb, beef) or seafood (prawns or fish), and spices.
+Biryani is a mixed rice dish traditionally made with spiced meat, seafood, or vegetables.
+It was present in Mughal-era India, though whether it was created there is debated.
+It is thought to derive from a Persian rice dish, either pilau or birinj biryan.
+The dish makes use of slow-cooking as in Persian pilau, combined with Persian-style yoghurt-marinated meat and a spicy Indian style of cooking; it was likely developed in the Mughal court kitchens.
+It is also possible that biryani was brought to South India before the Mughal era, or that pilau was brought to India and biryani was developed from it before being adopted by the Mughals.

-Biryani is one of the most popular dishes in South Asia and among the South Asian diaspora, though the dish is often associated with the region's Muslim population in particular.
-Regional variations exist, such as regarding the addition of eggs and/or potatoes, as well as religious ones, such as the replacement of meat with paneer or vegetables by vegetarians.
-Similar dishes are also prepared in many other countries like Iraq and Malaysia, and was often spread to such places by South Asian diaspora populations.
-Biryani is the single most-ordered dish on Indian online food ordering and delivery services, and has been described as the most popular dish in India.
+Biryani is one of the most popular dishes in South Asia and among the South Asian diaspora.
+The dish is often associated with the region's Muslim population in particular, but is nevertheless a mainstream culinary staple embraced by every demographic.
+Similar dishes are prepared in many other countries, often with local variations, and often brought there by South Asian diaspora populations.
+Biryani is the most-ordered dish on Indian online food ordering and delivery services, is used in weddings and celebrations throughout the region, and has been described as the most popular dish in India.